 Ex-Homeland Security official Mayorkas returns under Biden

-If confirmed by the Senate, Mayorkas, who turns 61 on Tuesday, would be the first Hispanic, and immigrant, to lead DHS.
+If confirmed by the Senate, Mayorkas, who turns 61 on Tuesday, would be the first Hispanic and the first immigrant to lead DHS.
 He noted the poignancy in a tweet after his nomination was announced.

 “When I was very young, the United States provided my family and me a place of refuge,” he said.
 “Now, I have been nominated to be the DHS Secretary and oversee the protection of all Americans and those who flee persecution in search of a better life for themselves and their loved ones.”